SomeoneElseOSM/SomeoneElse-style/README.md

 The map style is designed for "England and Wales-based rural pedestrians".
 The example map area also covers Ireland and Scotland.

 The links from the top of the [example map](https://map.atownsend.org.uk/maps/map/map.html) are designed to answer common questions like "what is this map" on an ["about"](https://map.atownsend.org.uk/maps/map/about.html) page.
-That page also addresses common questions about OSM-based maps (is it accurate and up to date, how do I fix it, what do people know about me if I use this map).
+That page also addresses common questions about OSM-based maps (is it accurate and up to date, how do I fix it, what do people know about me if I use this map?).
 There's also a [change log](https://map.atownsend.org.uk/maps/map/changelog.html) that shows updates to the map style as they are released.

 What the map is designed to show varies by zoom level.
 Roughly speaking: